AlienEngineer/VirtualObjects/README.md

 * Entity Framework 6

 #### Under Northwind Database
-To obtain a fresh Graphic and more detail execute the unit-test _Performance_Check_..._ the excel will be filled on Bin\Release\Session or Bin\Debug\Session directory.
+To obtain a fresh Graphic and more detail execute the unit-test _Performance Check_ the excel will be filled on Bin\Release\Session or Bin\Debug\Session directory.

 ```MySQL
 Select Count(*) from Suppliers